Yuki-hoge/csv2textable/README.md

 ruby csv2textable.rb "textfile"   # outputs tex table source file to console

-# how to edit csv file for this script
+# how to edit csv-like-text file for this script
 see example.txt